Vonathar/fantasia-js/README.md

 ## Change log

-### 1.4.4
+### 1.4.5

 #### Gameplay

-- Add a tab to display player stats!
+- Quests are now available - complete assigned tasks to gain Adventure Points!

 #### Other

-- N/a
+- Remove the 'Idle' window

 ## License